WHTP (AM)

-WHTP (1280 AM) is a commercial radio station licensed to Gardiner, Maine, United States.
+WHTP (1280 kHz) is a commercial AM radio station licensed to Gardiner, Maine, United States.
 It serves the Lewiston-Auburn and Augusta metropolitan areas.
 The station is owned by MaineInvests LLC.
 It airs a rhythmic contemporary format, branded as Hot Radio Maine, simulcast with WHTP-FM (104.7) in Kennebunkport and WHZP (1400 AM) in Veazie.

-WHTP is powered in the daytime at 5,000 watts, using a non-directional antenna.
-At night, to avoid interfering with other stations on AM 1280, it reduces power to 400 watts.
+WHTP’s daytime power is 250 watts, using a non-directional antenna.
+At night, to avoid interfering with other stations on AM 1280, it reduces power to 40 watts.
 The transmitter is located off Northern Avenue in Farmingdale, near the Maine Turnpike.
 WHTP is also simulcast on an FM translator station, 100.3 W262DP in Gardiner.

 History

 Early years as WABK

 The station first signed on the air on September 1, 1968.
 Its original call sign was WABK, owned by Abenaki Company.
 The station had a middle of the road format by 1971.
 It later moved to a full service adult contemporary sound.
 An FM sister station, WKME (104.3 FM), was added in 1974.

 Two years later, WABK shifted to a talk/MOR format.
 In 1977, the station was sold to Tryon Communications, and talk programming was dropped.
 WABK became a network affiliate of ABC Radio.
 WABK began simulcasting with WABK-FM, which previously aired the Drake-Chenault syndicated format known as "Hit Parade."
 WABK returned to its own programming by 1984.